Find a plan.

 Who is eligible for this special enrollment period?

-To be eligible for this SEP, an applicant’s household income cannot exceed 150% of the federal poverty level.
-For a single person enrolling in coverage for 2024 in the continental U.S., 150% of the poverty level amounts to an income of no more than $21,870.
+To be eligible for this SEP, an applicant’s household modified adjusted gross income cannot exceed 150% of the federal poverty level.
+For a single person enrolling in coverage for 2024 in the continental U.S., 150% of the federal poverty level amounts to an income of no more than $21,870.
 For a household of five, it’s $52,710.
-(Note that the person’s projected income for 2024 is compared with the 2023 poverty level guidelines; also note that the poverty levels are higher in Alaska and Hawaii2).
+(Note that the person’s projected income for 2024 is compared with the 2023 federal poverty level guidelines; also note that the federal poverty levels are higher in Alaska and Hawaii7).

 This SEP is also only available on-exchange, since premium tax credits aren’t available outside the exchange.

-This special enrollment period is fairly unique in that it may or may not be permanent.
-HHS has clarified that the new SEP is only available for as long as people at this income level are eligible for premium-free benchmark plans, but has since proposed a rule change that would make the SEP permanent.1
+When this special enrollment period was introduced, HHS clarified that it would only be available for as long as people at this income level are eligible for premium-free benchmark plans.
+But a rule change has since been finalized that makes the SEP permanent.1

 The American Rescue Plan (ARP) enhanced premium tax credits (subsidies) for 2021 and 2022, and the Inflation Reduction Act (IRA) extended the enhanced subsidies through 2025.
-Under the ARP/IRA, people with income up to 150% of the poverty level do not have to pay premiums for the benchmark plan.
-(In some states, these plans still cost a dollar or two, due to additional state-mandated benefits.)
+Under the ARP/IRA, people with income up to 150% of the federal poverty level do not have to pay premiums for the benchmark plan.
+(In some states, these plans still cost a dollar or two, due to additional state-mandated benefits.10)two, due to additional state-mandated benefits.10)

 How do I prove my eligibility for this SEP?

-To gain access to this SEP in the federally run Marketplace (HealthCare.gov), you just have to attest to the fact that your income is in the eligible range.
+To gain access to this SEP in the federally run Marketplace (HealthCare.gov), you just have to attest to the fact that your income is in the eligible range.11 (As discussed below, state-run Marketplaces that choose to offer this SEP can set their own eligibility verification requirements.)

-If the income information the government has on file doesn’t match the income the applicant has projected, the exchange may request proof of the projected income to ensure that it is no more than 150% of the poverty level.
+If the income information the government has on file (via data matching with the IRS)12 doesn’t match the income the applicant has projected, the exchange may request proof of the projected income to ensure that it is no more than 150% of the federal poverty level.

-Does the SEP for individuals with income under 150% FPL apply in every state?
+Does the SEP for individuals with income up to 150% FPL apply in every state?

 State-run exchanges (there are 19 as of the 2024 plan year) are not required to offer this SEP.
 But most of them have chosen to do so.
-As of 2023, it appears that the only state-run exchanges that don’t offer this SEP are in Idaho, Maryland, and Nevada.
+As of 2024, the only state-run exchanges that don’t offer this SEP are in Maryland and Nevada.

 Several other state-run exchanges have little or no need for this SEP, because they have other programs with year-round availability.
 This includes:

-• New York and Minnesota, both of which have Basic Health Programs that offer year-round enrollment for people with income up to 200% of FPL.
+• New York and Minnesota, both of which have Basic Health Programs that offer year-round enrollment for people with income up to 200% of FPL (New York has extended this to 250% of FPL as of April 2024).13

 • Washington, DC, which offers Medicaid to adults with income up to 215% FPL.